raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### what we have learned from taking the union of descriptions

-Once again, we have developed some confidence that given any two finite state machine recognizers, we can construct a union recognizer that is also a finite state machine.
+Once again, we have developed some confidence that given any two finite state recognizers, we can construct a union recognizer that is also a finite state automaton.
 Likewise, if either or both of the recognizers are pushdown automata, we have confidence that we can construct a recognizer that recognizes either language that will also be a pushdown automaton.

 Coupled with what we learned from catenating recognizers, we now can develop the conjecture that "can be recognized with a pushdown automaton" is a transitive relationship: We can build an expression of arbitrary complexity using catenation and union, and if the recognizers given were pushdown automata (or simpler), the result will be a pushdown automaton.